nats-io/nats-site/content/doc/writing_applications/advanced.md

 ### Listen for New Servers

-When working with a cluster there is an interesting event, servers added to the cluster, or servers changed.
+When working with a cluster, servers may be added or changed.
 Some of the clients allow you to listen for this notification:

 {{< partial "doc/servers_added.html" >}}

 ### Listen for Errors

 The client library may separate server-to-client errors from events.
-Many server events are not handled by application code, and result in the connection being closed.
-But, they can be very useful for debugging problems.
+Many server events are not handled by application code and result in the connection being closed.
+Listening for the errors can be very useful for debugging problems.

 {{< partial "doc/error_listener.html" >}}

 ## Slow Consumers

 NATS is designed to move messages through the server quickly.
-As a result, it depends on the applications to consider and respond to changing message rates.
+As a result, NATS depends on the applications to consider and respond to changing message rates.
 The server will do a bit of impedance matching, but if a client is too slow the server will eventually cut them off.
 One way some of the libraries deal with bursty message traffic is to cache incoming messages for a subscription.
-So if an application can handle 10 messages per second and sometimes receives 20 messages in a second the library may hold the extra ten to give the application time to catch up.
-To the server, the application appears to be handling the messages, and considers the connection healthy.
-It is up to the client library to decide what to do when the cache is too big, but most will drop incoming messages.
+So if an application can handle 10 messages per second and sometimes receives 20 messages per second, the library may hold the extra 10 to give the application time to catch up.
+To the server, the application will appear to be handling the messages and consider the connection healthy.
+It is up to the client library to decide what to do when the cache is too big, but most client libraries will drop incoming messages.

 Receiving and dropping messages from the server keeps the connection to the server healthy, but creates an application requirement.
 There are several common patterns: